 The CSWO report provides an overview of Social Work and Social Care services, and information on statutory decisions made by the CSWO on behalf of the Council.
-I have held the role since being appointed permanently on the 24 April 2024.
-During the reporting period the role was held, on an interim basis, by Sharon Ann Paget, Service Manager for Criminal Justice and Public Protection.
-I would like to take this opportunity to thank Sharon, for undertaking the role during the reporting period.
+I have held the role since being appointed permanently on 24 April 2024.
+During the reporting period the role was held, on an interim basis, by Sharon-Ann Paget, Service Manager (Criminal Justice/Public Protection).
+I would like to take this opportunity to thank Sharon for undertaking the role during the reporting period.

+1.2.
 The Role of the CSWO